apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### April 8th, 2025: Apache Jackrabbit Oak 1.78.0 released
+Apache Jackrabbit Oak 1.78.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#latest) page for more details.

 #### March 28th, 2025: Apache Jackrabbit FileVault 3.8.4 released
 Apache Jackrabbit FileVault 3.8.4 is the current stable release of the repository content synchronization tool.
 It requires Java